Barabar Caves: Visvakarma cave

 The cave of Visvakarma was offered by Ashoka to the Ajivikas in the year 12 of his reign, about 261 BCE:

-Visvakarma cave, despite the fact that it is not finished, was nonetheless consecrated by Ashoka.
-This somewhat questions the theory that Lomas Rishi's cave would not have received Ashoka's inscription because it was in a state of incompletion.
-This could justify that Lomas Rishi, with his bas-reliefs, is actually posterior to Ashoka, as late as 185 BCE.
-This does not explain, however, why Visvakarma, consecrated in 260 BCE, has been interrupted, in the absence of a significant problem in the rock, whereas 7 years later Ashoka dedicated Karan Chaupar cave, perfectly finished, a short distance from there.
+Visvakarma cave was consecrated by Ashoka despite the fact that it was unfinished.
+This somewhat questions the theory that the Lomas Rishi cave did not receive Ashoka's inscription because it was incomplete.
+This could support the notion that Lomas Rishi, with its bas-reliefs, is post-Ashoka, as late as 185 BCE.
+This does not explain, however, why work on Visvakarma cave, consecrated in 260 BCE, was interrupted in the absence of a significant problem in the rock, and why Ashoka dedicated Karan Chaupar cave, perfectly finished and only a short distance away, 7 years later.
 Visvakarma is also the only cave that does not have "historical" inscriptions after Ashoka.

 Nagarjuni Caves

-The nearby caves of Nagarjuni hill were built few decades later than the Barabar caves, and consecrated by Dasaratha Maurya, Ashoka's grandson and successor, each for the Ajivikas sect.
-They are 1.6 kilometers east of the Barabar Caves.
-The three caves are:
+The nearby caves of Nagarjuni hill were built a few decades later than the Barabar caves, and consecrated by Dasaratha Maurya, Ashoka's grandson and successor, for the Ajivikas sect.
+Carved from granite 1.6 kilometers east of Barabar, the three caves are: